janko/rodauth-model/README.md

 ## Usage

-Assuming with have a `RodauthApp` Roda subclass with Rodauth configured, we can build the mixin from a Rodauth class, and include it into the account model:
+The model mixin is built calling `Rodauth::Model(...)` with the Rodauth auth class, and should be included into the account model:

 ```rb
 require "rodauth/model" # require before enabling any authentication features